Website migration checklist

 - Core web vitals

 You need to set up 301 redirects for all important URLs, including HTML pages, PDFs, and imagery.
-Collect these from:- A desktop or web-based site crawler
+Collect these from:

 - Google Search Console Coverage/Performance reports